cristinawithout/2021-04-Li-C/3-JavaScript-UI.md

 Query Parameters:

+* origin_id: ID of the origin airport
+* destination_id: ID of the destination airport

-Response Body:
+Reponse Body:

+Same as /flights/:id, but returns an array of flights in "data" per JSON:API spec.

 ### /flights/:id

 HTTP Method: GET

-Query Parameters:
+Query Parameters: None

-* origin_id: ID of the origin airport
-* destination_id: ID of the destination airport

 Response Body: